SushyDev/vapor-store/README.md

 - Add support for Masquerade, GOG Games, and GDrive/Mega
 - Be able to add custom themes, or a color palette to change the look and color of Vapor Store
 - Make downloading faster or change file hosts
+- Be able to make the user add their own hosts or games to the library if possible

+### Known Bugs
+- Buttons not functioning properly
+- Downloading randomly pausing or is abnormally slow
+- Play button not launching installed games (may be work in progress)
+- Auto-Extracting sometimes fails or is broken
+- Loading bar keeps on going even though there is nothing to load left

 ### Issues